go-i2p/go-sam-go/primary/DOC.md

 authenticated messaging.
 Each sub-session must have a unique identifier within the primary session scope.

-The created sub-session inherits the primary session's keys and base configuration but can have additional datagram-specific options for customizing behavior such as message timeouts, reliability settings, and other datagram parameters.
+This implementation uses the SAMv3.3 SESSION ADD protocol to properly register the subsession with the primary session's SAM connection, ensuring compliance with the I2P SAM protocol specification for PRIMARY session management.

 Example usage:

-    datagramSub, err := primary.NewDatagramSubSession("udp-handler", []string{"receive.timeout=60"})
+    datagramSub, err := primary.NewDatagramSubSession("udp-handler", []string{"FROM_PORT=8080"})
     writer := datagramSub.NewWriter()
     reader := datagramSub.NewReader()